Erica Lopatofsky Kryst

 TCO’s Educational Outreach is comprised programming for both children and adults.
 Opera-Go-Round, TCO’s Touring Education Program, has been bringing live musical performances to schools throughout New York and Pennsylvania for over 40 years.
 Last year TCO performed 46 shows for over 11,000 children, with the majority of shows free to attendees.
 Opera-Go-Round exposes school-age children to high quality music and theatrical productions through artist residencies and a variety of programming including fully-staged children’s opera and classical and Broadway revues.
 Free Opera Previews provide an up-close-and-personal look into the major productions as the audience is guided through the opera in a fun, informative presentation including musical excerpts from cast members.

 Tri-Cities Opera is supported in part by an award from the National Endowment for the Arts.
-Productions are made possible by the New York State Council on the Arts with the support of Governor Andrew Cuomo and the New York State Legislature.
+Productions are made possible by the New York State Council on the Arts with the support of Governor Kathy Hochul and the New York State Legislature.
 General Operating Support is provided to Tri-Cities Opera by grants from the Conrad and Virginia Klee Foundation, the United Cultural Fund of the Broome County Arts Council, and the Community Foundation for South Central New York.